krobelus/rate-experiments/README.md

 **Abstract:**
 Clausal proof format DRAT is the de facto standard way to certify SAT solvers' unsatisfiability results.
-State-of-the-art DRAT checkers ignore deletions of unit clauses, which means that they are checking against a proof system that differs from the specification of DRAT.
-We demonstrate that it is possible to implement a competitive checker that honors unit deletions.
-Many SAT solvers produce proofs that are incorrect under the DRAT specification, because they contain spurious unit deletions.
+State-of-the-art DRAT checkers ignore deletions of reason clauses, which means that they are checking against a proof system that differs from the specification of DRAT.
+We demonstrate that it is possible to implement a competitive checker that honors reason deletions.
+Many SAT solvers produce proofs that are incorrect under the DRAT specification, because they contain spurious reason deletions.
 We present patches for competitive SAT solvers to produce correct proofs with respect to the specification.
 :::

 1. Introduction
 ===============

-In past decades, there has been significant progress in the area of SAT solver technology.
-As a result of the high complexity of SAT solvers, they have had documented bugs [@BrummayerBiere-SMT09; @BrummayerLonsingBiere-SAT10].
+In past decades, there has been significant progress in SAT solver technology.
+As a result of the high complexity of SAT solvers they have had documented bugs [@BrummayerBiere-SMT09] [@BrummayerLonsingBiere-SAT10].
-To protect against these, there are checkers that verifiy a solver's result.
-The result *satisfiable* is given with a model which is trivial to validate in linear time.
-The converse result, *unsatisfiable*, can be certified with a proof of unsatisfiability given by the solver.
-A proof checker, a program independent of the solver, can verify such proofs.
+To protect against these, there are checker programs that verifiy a solver's result.
+The result *"satisfiable"* is given with a model which is trivial to validate in linear time.
+The converse result, *"unsatisfiable"*, can be certified with a proof of unsatisfiability given by the solver.
+An independent proof checker can verify such proofs.

-In SAT competitions, solvers are required to produce proofs in the DRAT format, A DRAT proof is a sequence of lemmas (clause introductions) and clause deletions.
-One problem with such proofs is that they can grow very large.
-In order to counteract this, the format is already as space-efficient as possible, at the cost of proof checking runtime.
-A measure that was taken to decrease checking time was the includion of deletion information in proofs[@Heule_2013].
-Nevertheless, checking a proof can still take a similar amount to solving the formula.
+In SAT competitions, solvers are required to give a proof in the DRAT format alongside an unsatisfiability result.
+This proof can be thought of as a trace of the solver's execution, containing information on which clauses (i.e. constraints) are added to and deleted from the solver's formula which acts as knowledge base.
+While deletions are not strictly necessary to produce the unsatisfiability result in either solver or checker, they are essential for doing that efficiently.

-Some solvers produce proofs containing some deletions of clauses even though the solver operates as though these clauses were not deleted.
-To accomodate for this, state-of-the-art proof checkers ignore deletion instructions that might be one of them.
+A family of solvers produce proofs containing certain reason clause deletions, yet these solvers operate as if those clauses were not deleted.
+To accomodate for this, state-of-the-art proof checkers ignore instructions of all reason clauses, which includes those spurious deletions.
 Consequently, the checkers are not faithful to the specification of DRAT proofs [@rebola2018two].

 We refer to the original definition of the proof format as *specified* DRAT and to the one that is actually implemented by state-of-the-art checkers as *operational* DRAT [@rebola2018two].
-Merely checking operational DRAT is sufficient for current use cases, provided the solver produces a proof that coincides with what it does internally, however, checking specified DRAT can be required for verifying inprocessing steps that use unit deletions [@rebola2018two].
+The classes of proofs accepted by these two flavors of DRAT are incomparable.
+Merely checking operational DRAT is sufficient for current proofs of unsatisfiability, however, specified DRAT can be a requirement for verifying solvers' inprocessing steps which are employing reason deletions [@rebola2018two].

+As proof checking time is comparable to solving time [@Heule_2014] it can be important to optimize it for speed --- consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting proof took 20.5 CPU years [@schur-5].
-Checking specified DRAT is quite a bit more complicated but there exists an efficient algorithm [@RebolaCruz2018].
-Previous empirical results suggest that the class of proofs that today's solvers produce can be verified with a checker of either flavor exhibiting roughly the same time and memory usage.
-We provide more detailed results, showing that on average this is true and that a high number of unit deletions tends to increase (and sometimes decrease) checking costs for specified DRAT compared operational DRAT.
+There exists an efficient algorithm for specified DRAT [@RebolaCruz2018], adding quite some complexity on top of state-of-the art checking algorithms for operational DRAT.
+Previous empirical results for that algorithm suggest that the class of proofs that today's solvers produce can be verified with a checker of either flavor with roughly the same runtime and memory usage.
+Those results were based on a checker that could not compete with other state-of-art checkers in terms of performance.

+We have re-implemented the algorithm in combination with other necessary optimizations to roughly match the performance of the fastest checkers.
+Based on this implementation, we are able to provide more extensive results, supporting the hypothesis that specified and operational DRAT are equally expensive to check on an average real-world instance.
+We also observe that a high number of reason deletions tends to have a significant, making specified DRAT more expensive and, to a lesser extent less expensive on certain instances.

-To show the incorrectness of a proof, it suffices show that a single lemma in the proof cannot be inferred.
+To show the incorrectness of a proof, it suffices show that a single clause introduction, or lemma in the proof cannot be inferred from the current formula.
 We use a modified version of the previously unpublished SICK incorrectness certificate format to give information on why a lemma cannot be derived.
 This certificate can be used to verify the incorrectness of the proof efficiently and help developers find bugs in proof generation procedures.

 To sum up, there are three distinct contributions in this work:

-1. We indicate why checkers ignore certain deletions and provide patches for solvers to make them generate proofs without spurious deletions, that are therefore correct under either flavor of DRAT.
+1. We indicate why solvers generate those spurious deletions and provide patches for top solvers to make them generate proofs without them, which are therefore correct under either flavor of DRAT.

 2. Our extension to the SICK certificate format is introduced.